balcortex/100_days_code_web_development/README.md

 ## Day 072 - 2023/11/13

 Today I learned how to perform actions (i.e., execute functions) using an element's on[action] attribute.

+## Day 073 - 2023/11/14

+Today, I learned how to add event listeners using JavaScript by setting the onclick property of a node element.
+This approach is preferred over using the element attribute on the DOM.